The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The wattage of the Fahrenheat heater is from 2500 to 5000 watts.
 It’s a heavy-duty piece of machinery with a built-in ceiling mount bracket that allows you to adjust it both vertically and horizontally.
 Also, the adjustable louvers allow you to direct the heat in any direction you like.

-- Adjustable louvers allow you to direct the heat flow
+- Pros: Budget-friendly.
+Adjustable louvers allow you to direct the heat flow.
+Both vertical and horizontal are possible.

-- May not be ideal for freezing temperatures
+- Cons: Can’t be mounted directly on a wall.
+May not be ideal for freezing temperatures.

 Another great garage heater is the Modine Hot Dawg garage heater.
 The Hot Dawg is guaranteed to keep the chill out of your garage.
 Not only that, but you can also use it in any workspace and outdoor building.